By Alicy Lynd, 1996

 The effects of solitary confinement have been known for more than a century.
 The following is a quotation from an opinion by the U.S. Supreme Court in 1890: “[E]xperience demonstrated that there were serious objections to [solitary confinement].
 A considerable number of the prisoners fell, after even a short confinement, into a semi-fatuous condition, from which it was next to impossible to arouse them, and others became violently insane; others still, committed suicide; while those who stood the ordeal better were not generally reformed, and in most cases did not recover sufficient mental activity to be of any subsequent service. . . .”

-There are many recommendations as to what should be changed in the administration of control units and supermax prisons, such as that only the truly violent prisoners should be put there; people with mental illness should be moved to a facility that meets their needs; there should be hearings before confinement in a control unit for more than 30 days, with regular and fair review hearings, placement and exit criteria; taunting and retaliation by guards should be prohibited; prisoners should have access to 3 hours per day of sunlight and outdoor activity; there should be congregate religious services, educational and training programs; children should be allowed contact visits with parents; citizen oversight groups should have access to information, etc.
+There are many recommendations as to what should be changed in the administration of control units and supermax prisons, such as that only the truly violent prisoners should be put there; people with mental illness should be moved to a facility that meets their needs; there should be hearings before confinement in a control unit for more than 30 days, with regular and fair review hearings, placement and exit criteria; taunting and retaliation by guards should be prohibited; prisoners should have access to 3 hours per day of sunlight and outdoor activity; there should be congregate religious services, educational and training programs; children should be allowed contact visits with parents [children should not be there at all]; citizen oversight groups should have access to information, etc.

 Those proposals for improvements take for granted that supermax prisons exist–maybe even should exist–and are here to stay.
 But supermax prisons are not the only way to deal with prison violence.